310mc/https-310mc.github.io-tl/source/_posts/scout/tough_guy.md

 [^6]: Referring to <a href="https://en.wikipedia.org/wiki/%C5%8Cendan" target="_blank">Ouendan</a>.
 This is an example of <a href="https://en.wikipedia.org/wiki/Osu!_Tatakae!_Ouendan" target="_blank">an ouendan-themed game</a> that has the characters dress similarly to this gacha's outfits (both unbloomed and bloomed).
 [^7]: Kuro is referring to the extra parts like the headbands around Chiaki and Kuro.
 [^8]: In Japanese, Tetora's speech quirk is ending his sentences with <em>-ssu</em>, which is typically a speech quirk for a henchman character speaking politely and with respect to his superiors.
 So in Japanese, he accidentally added <em>-ssu</em> to his line.
 [^9]: In Japanese, Shinobu's speech quirk is talking in a ninja-like fashion.
-The most notable one is ending most of his sentences with <em>de-gozaru</em>, which is typically a speech quirk used by ninja characters in stories.
+The most notable one is ending most of his sentences with <em>de-gozaru</em>, which is typically a speech quirk used by ninjas in stories.
 In Japanese, Midori points out that Shinobu accidentally says <em>de-gozaru</em> when singing.
 [^10]: Regarding <a href="https://en.wikipedia.org/wiki/Tsuki" target="_blank">Karate's straight punches</a>.
 [^11]: In Japan, sports teams have a hierarchical system, so upperclassmen are always respected no matter what.
 [^12]: Hero shows are skit-like performances aimed at children, typically consisting of a tokusatsu hero in costume fighting a villain.
 Chiaki enjoys holding such hero shows with Ryuseitai or by himself for kids.